UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

 3. Create the conda environment
 4. Activate the conda environment by: source activate <conda-env-name>
 5. Now do your work!
+   - When activated you can always continue to add packages!

 6. Deactivate

  .. prompt::